Ferenc Szálasi: Military career

 Szálasi followed in his father's footsteps and joined the army at a young age.
 He finished elementary studies in his birthplace, then attended the military academy in Kőszeg, Marosvásárhely (now Târgu Mureș in Romania) and continued studies in Kismarton.
 Finally, he finished his military education in the Theresian Military Academy of Wiener Neustadt, where he was promoted to Lieutenant in 1915.

 He eventually became an officer and served in the Austro-Hungarian Army during World War I. He served on the frontline for 36 months.
 At the end of the war, he was promoted to First Lieutenant and was involved in the 2nd regiment of k.u.k.
 Tyrolean Rifle Regiments, widely known as Kaiserjäger.
 He was stationed near Merano and Lake Garda in the Italian Front.
 Later the regiments were ordered to the north to Verdun at the last days of the war.
 For his service, he was honored with Third Class of the Order of the Iron Crown.
 Returning to Hungary, Szálasi performed courier service for the newly formed Ministry of Foreign Affairs after the Aster Revolution in November 1918.

 Upon the dissolution and break-up of Austria-Hungary after the war, the Hungarian Democratic Republic and then the Hungarian Soviet Republic were briefly proclaimed in 1918 and 1919 respectively.
 The short-lived communist government of Béla Kun launched what was known as the "Red Terror" and ultimately involved Hungary in an ill-fated war with Romania.
 In 1920, the country went into a period of civil conflict with Hungarian anti-communists and monarchists violently purging the nation of communists, leftist intellectuals, and others they felt threatened by, especially Jews.
 This period was known as the "White Terror" and, in 1920, after the pullout of the last of the Romanian occupation forces, it led to the restoration of the Kingdom of Hungary (Magyar Királyság) under Regent Miklós Horthy.
 During that time, Szálasi was still an apolitical person, and he did not involve himself in events beyond the general interest.
+In 1926, he attended the trials of the officials associated with the Franc affair, a plan to destroy the French economy by circulating thousands of counterfeit francs.
+In a series of letters to the editor of various newspapers, Szálasi attacked the courts for convicting the "patriots", saying that the only thing wrong with the counterfeiting operation was that the disguised General Staff officers who been supposed to circulate the counterfeit francs had been arrested before they had gotten many of the counterfeit francs into circulation.